 Science Undergraduate Research Experience (SURE) 2022 Conference

 The SURE 2022 Conference will be the fifth series of Science Undergraduate Research Experience (SURE) Conferences.
-This year’s conference will take place on Friday, 14th October, 2022, and will be co-hosted by SETU – Carlow campus and TU Dublin.
-We hope to run a live Face2Face event simultaneously in both venues on the same day as per the pre-Covid format.
-Students from throughout Ireland who are completing their Final Year Project in a science discipline in 2021-22 are invited to present their undergraduate research work to this conference.
+This year’s conference will take place on Friday, 14th October, 2022, and will be co-hosted by SETU – Carlow campus and TU Dublin as a live Face2Face event running simultaneously in both venues on the same day.
+Students from throughout Ireland who are completing their Final Year Project in a science discipline in 2021-22 will be presenting their undergraduate research work to this conference.

 The aims of each of the SURE conference are to: